th0rz05/Wali/README.md

 If the above predicates succeed then the move is valid and we can call `place_piece/5` , `remove_piece/5` or `move_piece/7` depending on the type of move.
 This predicate will take the current board and the parsed move in the form of X and Y positions and return a new board after the move.

-[Note: We did not follow the conventional `move` name because our game has various type of moves and by addopting different names we improved the code readability]
+[Note: We did not follow the conventional `move` name because our game has various type of moves and by adopting different names we improved the code readability]

 After the move if the move is a `place_piece` move we need to verify with `go_to_phase2/4` if there are no more valid moves and therefore move to phase 2 or with `pass_place_piece/4` if there are still valid moves but not for the current player so he must pass.